Master's Degree Programme in Sustainable Cities and Communities

 - Student will have instrumental skills in analysis and synthesis, organization and planning, and problem solving.

 - Student will have systemic capacities, specifically in the realm of sustainable development.

 - Student will have knowledge that provides a basis or opportunity for originality in developing and/or applying ideas, often in the context of research.

 - Student will be able to apply the knowledge acquired and their ability to solve problems in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study.

 - Student will be able to integrate knowledge and handle the complexity of formulating judgements based on incomplete or limited information that include reflecting on the social and ethical responsibilities linked to the application of his/her knowledge and judgements.

 - Student will be able to communicate her/his conclusions (and the underlying knowledge and reasons) to specialists and non-specialists clearly and unambiguously.

 - Student will develop the learning skills that enable her/him to continue studying autonomously.

-The learning outcomes are valued by employers and this programme equips you for a wide range of careers: for example Eco-consultant; Manager in sustainable development, Teacher-researcher, Urban planner, Architecture and/or engineering practitioner, Policy or decision-maker at the urban scales.
+The learning outcomes are valued by employers and this programme equips you for a wide range of careers, for example:

 Completing the Master’s degree programme in Sustainable Cities and Communities will give you eligibility to apply to PhD studies in relevant fields.